japonte21/snake-game/README.md

 ## Getting Started

 In order to play, visit this website: <https://japonte21.github.io/snake-game/>.
-The game supports movement using both the arrow keys, as well as the WASD keys.
+The game supports movement using the arrow keys, the WASD keys, and swiping on mobile.
 A sound is played each time the snake moves direction, collects a token, or when the game ends.
 Along with that, each time a token is picked up, the game speeds ups.

 If you would like to have a copy of the project to make your own desired edits: